-While staying home, due to COVID-19 lockdown, I decided to start a new project that I had been thinking about doing for a long time.
+While staying home, due to COVID-19 first lockdown, I decided to start a new project that I had been thinking about doing for a long time.

 To begin with, my passion for cooking was born a long time ago.
-When I was little I used to help my mom in the kitchen and eventually, I learnt from her how to prepare simple but delicious Bulgarian dishes.
+When I was little I used to help my mom in the kitchen and eventually, I learned from her how to prepare simple but delicious Bulgarian dishes.
 Thanks, mom!

-Here in England, I found huge assortment of fresh and conserved products that are ready to use.
+Here in England, I found a huge assortment of fresh and conserved products that are ready to use.
 Also, markets for fresh veg and fruit are a good place to shop for all needed goods.

 I don’t aim to compare with food bloggers or experts.
-My goal is simply to share my experience in preparing budget and at the same time, delicious meals quickly.
+My goal is simply to share my experience in preparing a budget and at the same time, delicious meals quickly.

 No more talking…let’s start cooking my favourite dishes!

 Enjoy!
 Stay tuned.
 I will add recipes on a regular basis.